 The calcium, fluoride, and phosphate in saliva strengthen your teeth.
 Spit also fights cavity-causing bacteria, washes away bits of food, and neutralizes plaque acids, reducing tooth decay and cavities.
 That’s why chewing gum gets dentists’ stamp of approval—chewing increases the flow of saliva, thus protecting your oral health.

 Saliva acts like a solvent for tastes, ferrying dissolved deliciousness to the sites of taste receptors.
-It also keeps those receptors healthy by keeping them from drying out and protecting them from bacterial infection.
-Many people who have dry mouth (xerostomia) find their sense of taste affected by their oral cavity’s parched conditions.
+It also keeps those receptors healthy by preventing them from drying out and protecting them from bacterial infection.
+Many people who have dry mouth (or xerostomia) find their sense of taste affected by their oral cavity’s parched conditions.
 Because many medications have dry mouth as a side effect, scientists have developed artificial saliva sprays that mimic the lubrication of real spit.

 A 10-second kiss involves the transfer of some 80 million bacteria, one study found.

-Babies don’t start drooling until they’re two to four months old.
+Babies don’t start drooling until they’re 2 to 4 months old.
 Unfortunately, they also don’t really know what to do with their spit.
-They don’t have full control of the muscles of their mouth until they’re around two years old, so they can’t really swallow it effectively.
+They don’t have full control of the muscles of their mouth until they’re around 2 years old, so they can’t really swallow it effectively.
 Which is why we invented bibs.

-The body’s fight-or-flight response is designed to give you the energy and strength needed to overcome a near-death experience, like, say, running into a bear, or, more common in the modern age, giving a big presentation at work.
+The body’s fight-or-flight response is designed to give you the energy and strength needed to overcome a near-death experience, like, say, running into a bear or giving a big presentation at work.
 Your blood pressure goes up, the heart beats faster, and the lungs take in more oxygen.
 This is not the time to sit around and digest a meal, so the digestion system slows down production, including that of saliva.

 In some ancient societies, saliva was used as a basic lie detector.
 In ancient India, accused liars had to chew grains of rice.
 If they were telling the truth, they would have enough saliva to spit them back out again.
 If someone was lying, their mouth would go dry and the rice would stick in their throat.